 Learn a new outdoor skill.
 Ever wanted to learn how to rock climb?
 Mountain bike?
 Surf?
 Whitewater paddle?
 The instruction and knowledge is available to all of us.
 And the more we learn about how to be in nature, the more we can enjoy it.
 Beginner’s mind allows us to be willing.
 That’s all it takes, willingness.

 Set outdoor goals.
 When we explore new things, we build our resilience.
 Be willing to get out of your comfort zone and set new goals.
 Learning means letting go of what we believe we already know.
 We are willing to listen and evolve.
-The challenge can be as simple as committing to getting outside for a minimum amount of time each day.
+The challenge can simply mean getting outside for a minimum amount of time each day.
 Maybe it’s a walk at work or a hike at the end of the day?
+Your nature prescription should include activities outdoors that you love.
 Perhaps it’s a swim at your local beach.
-Challenge yourself to commit to a goal and notice how you feel.
+Commit to a goal and notice how you feel after a week or two.

 You got this.
 It can be our tendency to be hard on ourselves.
 It’s one thing if you feel you’re challenging yourself and striving.
 But, if you’re just browbeating yourself, you gotta stop.
 Time in nature teaches us to be present for ourselves and our surroundings, with awareness and compassion.
 We build skills and efficacy through this deeper knowing.
 Practice brings ability.
 Stick with it and know you got this.